Consent to Let: Can I Let My House Without Telling My Lender?

 If you find yourself a landlord but have failed to tell your mortgage lender, it’s important to know the possible consequences.
 Generally speaking, if you don’t have written consent from your mortgage lender, you shouldn’t let out your home.
 Buy-to-let mortgages are priced higher than standard rate mortgages and come with different terms and conditions.

 A buy-to-let mortgage application usually has more strenuous eligibility criteria.
 Buy-to-let borrowers are considered higher risk than residential borrowers (lenders perceive people to be more likely to default on payments for homes they are not actually living in), and lenders offer buy-to-let mortgages at a higher interest rate.
+If you’re looking to become a landlord, you should look into getting a buy-to-let mortgage instead of attempting to hide your rental activity from your lender.

-Take a Look at your Mortgage Agreement
+Take a Look at Your Mortgage Agreement

 The terms and conditions of your primary mortgage agreement will lay out the regulations around letting to another party.
 Although they may be tucked away in the small print somewhere.